migmolrod/browser-dashboard-pwa/docs/blog/2025-10-12-requirements/index.md

 ### Next steps

-In the next days, I will keep using the generative AI for the next document (ADD, Architecture Design Document) pretty much as I did for the SRD.
+In the next days, I will keep using the generative AI for the next document (SAD, Software Architecture Document) pretty much as I did for the SRS.
 First generate, then review, finally refine (manually and with AI).

 When the architecture is ready and the system is divided into modules, I will continue with the documentation of each one of them.